Washington County sees three requests for covid relief money in September; deadline to apply is Oct. 31

 "We decided to request funding to cover a portion of the year's cost of housing our eight women in our two-year program," Bachrodt said.
 "We didn't feel comfortable asking for a large amount, so we tried to propose an amount I felt was very reasonable."

-Brittney Gulley, director of development for Welcome Health, said she learned money might be available through a newspaper article.
+Brittney Gulley, director of development for Welcome Health, said she learned through a newspaper article that money might be available.
 Welcome Health was founded in 1986 by Jessie Bryant as the Northwest Arkansas Free Health Center to provide medical and dental care to low-income or uninsured residents of the area, according to the clinic's website.

 Gulley said the effects of the covid-19 pandemic definitely hit the clinic.